javascript-tutorial/en.javascript.info/1-js/09-classes/06-instanceof/article.md

 Please note that `arr` also belongs to the `Object` class.
 That's because `Array` prototypally inherits from `Object`.

-The `instanceof` operator examines the prototype chain for the check, and is also fine-tunable using the static method `Symbol.hasInstance`.
+The `instanceof` operator examines the prototype chain for the check, but we can set a custom logic the static method `Symbol.hasInstance`.

 The algorithm of `obj instanceof Class` works roughly as follows:

-1. If there's a static method `Symbol.hasInstance`, then use it.
-Like this:
+1. If there's a static method `Symbol.hasInstance`, then just call it: `Class[Symbol.hasInstance](obj)`.
+It should return either `true` or `false`.
+We're done.
+    For example:

     ```js run
-    // assume anything that canEat is an animal
+    // setup instanceOf check that assumes that anything that canEat is an animal
     class Animal {
       static [Symbol.hasInstance](obj) {
         if (obj.canEat) return true;